 For these entities, the analysis of control shall consider the purpose and design of the entity, the risks to which the entity is designed to be exposed and to what extent BNP Paribas Fortis absorbs the related variability.
-The assessment of control shall consider all facts and circumstances able to determine the practical ability of BNP Paribas Fortis to make decisions that could significantly affect its returns, even if such decisions are contingent on uncertain future events or circumstances.
+The assessment of control shall consider all facts and circumstances able to determine BNP Paribas Fortis' practical ability to make decisions that could significantly affect its returns, even if such decisions are contingent on uncertain future events or circumstances.